rdi-berkeley/llm-agents-mooc/index.md

 Create a twitter post, linkedin post, or medium article to post on Twitter of roughly 500 words.
 Include the link to our MOOC website in the article and tweet.

-- Students in the Trailblazer or Mastery Tier should either summarizes information from one of the lecture(s) or write a postmortem on their learning experience during our MOOC
+- Students in the Trailblazer or Mastery Tier should either summarize information from one of the lecture(s) or write a postmortem on their learning experience during our MOOC
 - Students in the Ninja or Lengendary Tier should write about their hackathon submission

 The written article is an effort-based assignment that will be graded as pass or no pass (P/NP).

 ### Labs

-There will be 3 lab assignments covering various LLM Agents topics.
+There will be 3 lab assignments to give students some hands-on experience with building agents.
 Students must recieve an overall score of 75% or above across the 3 lab assignments.
 Lab assignments will be released soon.

 ### Hackathon